osmundi/aoc-2022-go/README.md

 Part 1 done and had the part 2 ok for test data, but for some reason the result went off with the bigger map.
 No snacks for the elves today.

 #### Day 25
-Puzzle master went didn't leave the toughest ones to end.
+Puzzle master didn't leave the toughest ones to end.
 Thats good thinking because people tend to have other stuff on mind during these days.
+Tried to brute force and build all possible permutations to the end result and it worked with the test snafus pretty well, but of course not with longer set.
+I haven't learned anything about the nature of these aoc puzzles yet...fixed it to a faster version where problem is divided to subtasks and solved one by one so there wont be so many recursions.

 ### Summary
+There were lots of similarities with the differnt days.
+You get good at solving these pretty quickly and start to find patterns in different tasks (quite many of the days involved somekind of recursive search with memoization).
+Still most of the time goes into solving the algorithm.
+When I had a solution in mind in the latter probelems I could from time to time get into a good flow with go.
+After a good month of doing this challenge I really feel mastering the basics with the language.
+This was a good starting point and now its time to move on to the deeper end with goroutines etc.